w3c/wai-curricula/content/developer/custom-widgets.md

 {% include excol.html type="middle" %}

-Refer back to [Module 5: Forms](/curricula/developer-modules/forms/) to review the importance of labels for controls.
+Refer back to [Developer Module 5: Forms](/curricula/developer-modules/forms/) to review the importance of labels for controls.
 Demonstrate how custom widgets also require similar labeling techniques, and explain how to provide accessible names for widgets.
 Demonstrate how some custom widgets require additional descriptions, and explain how to provide such descriptions for widgets.

 #### Learning Outcomes for Topic